· 08 February 2018 ·

 Two centuries on, Mary was still being exploited, but now for profit.

 The pair of contemporary drawings shown with my poetic prologue are often attributed to the same Robert Beale pictured above.
 He was Clerk of the Privy Council and one of the few people present at both events.
 A secretary at the October trial, he and Lord Buckhurst brought Mary the bad news of her death sentence on 19 November.
-He returned again on 7 February (1587) with the Earls of Shrewsbury and Kent, to deliver the signed execution warrant.
-He witnessed the dénouement the next morning, and the drawings became part of his official account.
+He returned again on 7 February (1587) with the Earls of Shrewsbury and Kent to deliver execution warrant signed by Elizabeth, the document that got William Davison into so much hot water after the fact.
+Beale witnessed the dénouement the next morning, and the drawings became part of his official account.
 It’s likely that he had them made, then added annotations in his own hand.
 He was a clerk and a diplomat, not an artist.

 It’s the trial drawing I’m dealing with from here on out.
 I know my timing is off, but I’m not waiting until October to post this.